aitesting0/corona/README.md

 **Live Corona virus updates from across the globe**

-- Updates on the total number of infections, deaths and recoveries.
+- Live updates on the total number of infections, deaths and recoveries.

 **Corona Live Update Installation Steps**